Snaith: Town centre

-Snaith town centre has a variety of amenities and many pubs and restaurants, takeaway and retail shops.
-The priory church is located on the western side of town and Snaith Hall is directly south of the town.
-The town also has Methodist church on Cowick Road, a doctor's surgery on Butt Lane, and a fire station on Market Place.
+Snaith town centre has a variety of amenities and many pubs and restaurants, takeaway and shops.
+The priory church is on the western side of town and Snaith Hall is immediately south of the town.
+The town also has a Methodist church on Cowick Road, a doctor's surgery on Butt Lane and a fire station in the Market Place.

 Demography

-At the 2021 United Kingdom census, Snaith (the built-up area) had 3,554 residents, while the wider civil parish of Snaith and Cowick had 3,865, up from 3,579 in 2011.
+At the 2021 United Kingdom census Snaith (the built-up area) had 3,554 inhabitants and the wider civil parish of Snaith and Cowick had 3,865, up from 3,579 in 2011.
 Figures for the built-up area use the Office for National Statistics built-up-area geography.

 Sport

 Snaith Juniors Football Club formed in 1990 as Croda F.C. on the grounds of Cowick Hall, then used by Croda International.
-Juniors F.C. now play at Ben Bailey housing estate and hold football tournaments at the end of May each year.
+Juniors F.C. now play on Ben Bailey housing estate and hold football tournaments at the end of May each year.
 The Garth, adjacent to the Methodist Chapel, was given to the people of Snaith for recreation and leisure.

 Recreational cricket in the area includes the Snaith & District Evening Cricket League, which brings together local clubs for midweek fixtures.

-The town has an active cycling presence, the Marshes Cycling Club (MCC).
+The town has an active cycling club, the Marshes Cycling Club (MCC).

 Media

 Television signals are received from either the Emley Moor or Belmont TV transmitters.

-Local radio stations are BBC Radio Humberside, Nation Radio East Yorkshire, Greatest Hits Radio Yorkshire, Capital Yorkshire and Phoenix Community Radio, a community based station which broadcast from Goole.
+Local radio stations are BBC Radio Humberside, Nation Radio East Yorkshire, Greatest Hits Radio Yorkshire, Capital Yorkshire and Phoenix Community Radio, a community-based station that broadcasts from Goole.

 The town is served by local newspaper, The Goole Times.